How to Apply for Artist Membership in the Society of Animal Artists

 The SAA likes to see the artistic ability to place your subjects in a proper environment, rather than simply creating portraits.
 Most competent artists can create a good portrait from a photograph, but that doesn’t provide us with the information as to whether that artist actually KNOWS that animal and understands both anatomy and behavioral characteristics, and the proper environment.
 These are important to our SAA mission of education regarding the species our members depict in their artwork.
 Is there something about the artwork that is special or unique and not just an average depiction of an animal?
 Please NOTE – our jurors see an overabundance of “portraits” so expect these to be judged more critically.
 If you are in doubt or would like feedback on your work’s chances of acceptance, please email our Executive Director before submitting it as he is willing to give you an opinion beforehand.

 A Word About What Makes Good Wildlife Art (PDF from an SAA Juror for guidance)

 PLEASE READ AND FOLLOW THESE STEPS … AND DOUBLE CHECK YOUR ACCURACY!

 STEP ONE: Fill in all information requested below

 STEP TWO: Jury is by digital images ONLY- with two views required for each 3D artwork.
-Filenames must include artist’s last name and the image number corresponding with the information on the application form (Example: Jones-Image1).
+Filenames must include the artist’s last name and the image number corresponding to the application form’s information (Example: Jones-Image1).
 For 3D artwork, add A or B after the image number for view A or view B (Example: Smith-Image1A).
-Images should be 300 dpi, no more than 8” (2400 pixels) at widest dimension and in JPEG format.
+Images should be 300 dpi, no more than 8” (2400 pixels) at the widest dimension, and in JPEG format.
 When ready, email your artwork images to: firstname.lastname@example.org

 *Our bank charges $40.00 for processing international checks.
 If you are an international artist and do not have a US bank account for check writing, use PayPal to pay your dues.